Vodes/SLF/Shangri La Frontier QC.md

 ## What's left to fix

 2 signs in the same scene need tracking in EP1
-2 skills need TS changed to match Sunraku in EP23
+2 skills need TS changed to match Sunraku in EP23, only needs the movement toward the edge as it fades.
 1 Missing sign which are 2 forum comments in EP9